Kroombit Tops National Park Bundaberg | Gladstone | Outback Queensland

 Read more about staying safe and looking after the park.

 • Griffiths Creek camping area is a flat open grassy area sited about 100m from the creek bank.
-From the camping area there is a link track to the Escarpment track…
+The Escarpment track walk has a trailhead at this camping area.

 • Tent camping